 There are heaters installed between the dewar and the pressure regulators.
 These heaters prevent the pressure regulators from freezing up.
 CO2 flow to the mixing system will be disrupted if the regulator freezes.
-These heaters should be operated from the period of Fall to Spring.
+These heaters should be operated from the period of late Fall to early Spring.